shreyjain13/shreyjain13.github.io/index.md

 If my work on privacy or security seems interesting to you, here is my [Microsoft Research profile](https://www.microsoft.com/en-us/research/people/shreyjain/), [LinkedIn](https://www.linkedin.com/in/shrey-j-9869b213a/), and [Twitter](https://twitter.com/shreyjaineth) where I post more about work.

-Today, I am spending most of my time thinking about multi-modal AI is going to impact the health and life sciences.
+Today, I am spending most of my time thinking about the impact AI is going to impact medicine (medical imaging and precision oncology specifically).

 Other:

 - Research affiliate at the [Harvard GETTING-Plurality Network](https://gettingplurality.org/people/)
 - Research affilidate at [Gov4Git Foundation](https://gov4git.org/)
 - Advisor at [Plurality Institute](https://www.plurality.institute/about)